| | | | Netmagis 2.2.x installation |

 dhcpd.conf file (see you ISC dhcpd

-include "/etc/dhcp-gen.conf" Note: if you don't plan to use DHCP generation,
+configuration), with a line such as: include "/etc/dhcp-gen.conf" Note: if you don't plan to use DHCP generation,

 don't panic!
 This directive (and the next ones) will